Train GraphicClick on the map to explore geographics

 Common sense would say that the wires should go to a major nodal point on the route, and that is neither Newbury or Bedwyn, it's Westbury.
 Just a few miles from the major National Grid feed in point near Melksham for the Chippenham to Bristol section.
 Whip the wires up through Trowbridge and Melksham and there is a major diversionary route fully wired.

 Using normal 110 mph class 387s Westbury and intermediate stations can be reached just as quickly as Bedwyn is today using 90 mph DMUs (Diesel Multiple Unit) which are nowhere near as fast accelerating from rest.
-Claire Perry is the MP (Member of Parliament) for Devizes as well as a Transport Minister, but this does not give her any extra influence over this, but it certainly helps to have support for the idea in high places.
+Claire Perry is the MP (Member of Parliament, or Mile Post - a method of measuring the railway in miles and chains from a starting point - usually London, depending on context) for Devizes as well as a Transport Minister, but this does not give her any extra influence over this, but it certainly helps to have support for the idea in high places.

 It's all down to the bean counters in the end and seeing as GWML (Great Western Main Line) electrification has already creeped over some red lines it will take some innovation to win through.